open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 8b.
 Client uses an organization-specific external configuration service:

-1. Client first syncs default capsule expiration time from an organization-specific external service using a long-term authentication token.
+1. Client first syncs default capsule expiration time from an organization-specific external service.
 2. External configuration service provides a default capsule expiration time.
 3. Client sends a server capsule using the appropriate API service to a CCS using the expiration time from external configuration or when a Recipient's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule.
 Client receives a transaction code for each server capsule.
 4. Use case continues from step 9.